Golden Coast Conference

 The Golden Coast Conference (GCC) is a collegiate athletic conference in the United States in which its members compete in the National Collegiate Athletic Association National Collegiate (D-NC) division.
 The conference sponsors one sport, water polo, and was founded in 2013 fielding women's teams.
-A men's division was added for Fall 2016.
+A men's division was added for fall 2016, but was discontinued after the 2022 season.

 History

 Founding

 Founded in 2013, the Golden Coast Conference originally started as a women's only conference in NCAA water polo.
 Mike Daniels, the commissioner of the Golden State Athletic Conference, was named as the league's first commissioner in October 2013 and held both roles simultaneously.
 The National Collegiate Athletic Association awarded Division I status to the conference effective August 1, 2013.

 GCC founding members were Azusa Pacific University, California Baptist University, Fresno Pacific University, Loyola Marymount University, San Diego State University, Santa Clara University and University of the Pacific.
 The first season of play was in Spring 2014, although the league did not qualify for an automatic bid to the NCAA Women's Water Polo Championship.

 The Spring 2016 season marked the first time the conference had an automatic bid to the NCAA Women's Water Polo Championship with the inaugural honors going to San Diego State.